WeiZongqi/CG-Net/INSTALL.md

     python setup.py build_ext --inplace
 ```
 ### Notice
-You can run `python(3) setup.py develop` or `pip install -e .` to install AerialDetection if you want to make modifications to it frequently.
+You can run `python(3) setup.py develop` or `pip install -e .` to install CG-Net if you want to make modifications to it frequently.

-If there are more than one AerialDetection on your machine, and you want to use them alternatively.
+If there are more than one CG-Net on your machine, and you want to use them alternatively.
 Please insert the following code to the main file
 ```python
 import os.path as osp